Myapi314/R2D2Project/README.md

 # Future Work
 - Interfacing with camera
-- Use arduino for interrupt based interfacing with sensors
+- Use arduino for interrupt based interfacing with sensors This would be one of the first things to work on as the timing from the sensors has been pretty slow.
 - Using Jetson Nano in place of Raspberry Pi
 - Lightsaber Mechanism
 - Using a service file for automatic startup of R2D2 program